MultiSafepay/docs/content/getting-started/glossary/_index.md

 #### payment
 The industry and the product MultiSafepay sells.
-For customers: When you confirm to transfer funds.
+For customers: When you confirm to transfer funds
-For merchants and collecting parties: when you receive funds.
+For merchants and collecting parties: When you receive funds

 #### payment details
 The payment information for a specific customer, e.g. card number, CVC code.